black-sliver/ap-soeclient/README.md

 ## Local storage

-* The client will store a random ID in local storage to be able to replace the previous connection from the same browser (crash or lost connectivity).
+* The client will store a random ID in local storage to be able to replace the previous connection from the same client (crash or lost connectivity).
-  * this ID is only used between the application and the Archipelago server
+  This ID is only shared between the client and the AP server `/connect`ed to.
-  * the http server hosting the client does not store anything from the client
 * The client may store a cache of item and location names to reduce traffic.
+* The client may store the last session log.
+* The http server hosting the client does not store any of that.
 * The local storage can be cleared at any time through browser features.

 ## TODO

-* cache DataPackage
 * make Goal stick.
   At the moment
   * connecting to AP host clears the cached Goal status, so
   * be connected to AP host while the outro is running
   * or connect to AP host with the outro still running
-* make sure to clear state when host/rom changes
-* stop auto-scrolling if manually scrolled
 * don't enable force-send on connect, instead add /force or something
   * when reconnect the first item may be sent while another one is in transit
 * add text colors
 * https-http-wss-ws notice or switch-over
 * some text clean-up
+* store last log